erf-model/ERF/README.rst

 Dependencies - ***UPDATE THIS***
 ~~~~~~~~~~~~

-`PeleC` was created as a renamed, stripped down version of `Maui`, and is built on the `AMReX` library.
-In the process, the Microphysics folder was extracted, and reorganized into a separate repository, `PelePhysics`.
+`ERF` was created as a renamed, stripped down version of `ERF`, and is built on the `AMReX` library.

 Development model - ***UPDATE THIS***
 ~~~~~~~~~~~~~~~~~

-To add a new feature to PeleC, the procedure is:
+To add a new feature to ERF, the procedure is:

 1. Create a branch for the new feature (locally): ::